 Specific areas of interest include (as mentioned in the Terms of Reference):

 - Encouraging exchange and dissemination of scientific information on medical physics between countries.

 - Organising the biennial European Congress of Medical Physics in collaboration with the CP and ET committees.

-- Forming of scientific links with NMOs and other professional bodies (e.g. AAMP, ESTRO, ESMRMB, ESR, EANM, IAEA, WHO, etc).
+- Forming of scientific links with NMOs and other professional bodies (e.g. AAPM, ESTRO, ESMRMB, ESR, EANM, IAEA, WHO, EUSOMII, COCIR..).

-- Assisting with the organisation of scientific workshops and sessions at other major European meetings (e.g. ECR, EANM, ESTRO, ESMRMB, EANM, IAEA, WHO, etc).
+- Assisting with the organisation of scientific workshops and sessions at other major European meetings (e.g. ECR, EANM, ESTRO, ESMRMB, IAEA, WHO, EUSOMII etc).

 Additionally, in cooperation with EFOMP Education and Training (ET) Committee:

 - Advising NMOs and other bodies on appropriate scientific standards and good practice in medical physics.